 “We are profoundly grateful to be selected for this extraordinary gift,” said Pat Cummings, President of the Authors League Fund.

 The Fund looks forward to being able to assist more writers and make a greater difference for those experiencing illness, eviction, job loss, and other unexpected difficulties in their lives.
 Writers in need of assistance can apply at www.authorsleaguefund.org/apply.

 Read about MacKenzie Scott and Dan Jewett’s philanthropy and the other wonderful organizations receiving grants at https://mackenzie-scott.medium.com/seeding-by-ceding-ea6de642bf.

-Since 1917, the Authors League Fund has been helping professional writers and dramatists who find themselves in financial need because of medical or health-related problems, temporary loss of income or other misfortune.
+Since 1917, the Authors League Fund has helped professional authors, journalists, critics, poets, and dramatists who find themselves in financial need because of medical or health-related problems, temporary loss of income, or other misfortune.

 Many of those we help suffer severe health problems but have inadequate insurance; some face eviction; others are older writers whose income has ceased through no fault of their own.

 The Fund exists to help professional writers continue their careers with dignity by providing no-strings-attached “loans” to pay for pressing expenses.
 Repayment of this emergency support is not required.

 We are accepting applications from writers experiencing income loss due to COVID-19.
 Click “Apply Now” to view our eligibility guidelines.